posita/dyce/docs/translations.md

 ```

-Now let’s use our map to validate the probabilities of a particular outcome.
+Now let’s use our map to validate the probabilities of a particular outcome using that D8 and D12.

 | Rarity or Impact     | Angry’s Probability of a Complication Arising |
 |:--------------------:|:---------------------------------------------:|